google/zetasql/docs/window-function-calls.md

 +  `function_name`: The function that performs a window operation.
    For example, the numbering function `RANK()` could be used here.
 +  `argument_list`: Arguments that are specific to the function.
-   Some functions have them, some do not.
+   Some functions have them, some don't.
 +  `OVER`: Keyword required in the window function syntax preceding the [`OVER` clause][over-clause-def].
 +  [`over_clause`][over-clause-def]: References a window that defines a group